cubiq/vanilla-docs/docs/cloud/multisite.html.md

 ### Single Community

 This is a classic forum setup.
 It is the equivalent of 1 installation of forum software.
-It can have any number of categories (what other products call “topic areas” or “forums/subforums”) arranged in a hierarchy.
-Each Single Community needs a domain or subdomain assigned.
+It can have any number of **categories** (what other products call “topic areas” or “forums/subforums”) arranged in a hierarchy.
+Each **Single Community** needs a domain or subdomain assigned.

 ### The Hub

 A Hub is a community mothership.
 Setup one community as a template, then create Nodes that are copies of this setup.
-Each Node is a Single Community with the added ability of being synched with changes made on the Hub.
-Each Node is otherwise independent from each other - separate user lists, private message exchanges, and activity streams.
+Each **Node** is a **Single Community** with the added ability of being synched with changes made on the Hub.
+Each Node is otherwise independent from each other - **separate** user lists, private message exchanges, and activity streams.

-Each Node is accessible via either a subdomain or a subfolder off a common domain.
-This is called the Hub URL Format.
+Each Node is accessible via either a subdomain *or* a subfolder off a domain shared by the whole Hub.
+This is called the **Hub URL Format**.
 For example, the “muffins” Node in the “bakery” Hub might be accessible at the URLs “muffins.bakery.company.com”, or “bakery.company.com/muffins”, depending on the configuration.
 Only one type of Hub URL Format is supported per Hub.

 ### Subcommunities

-This artificially divides a Single Community or a Node into different areas by making each of the top tier of categories into Subcommunities.
+This artificially divides a **Single Community** *or* a **Node** into different areas by making each of the **top tier of categories** into Subcommunities.
 While in any particular Subcommunity, all other content outside the subcommunity is completely hidden.
 A common use case for Subcommunities is localization.

-All subcommunities are still part of a single “instance” - the user list (and therefore moderators / admins), private messages, and activity stream are shared across all subcommunities.
+All subcommunities are still part of a single “instance” - the user list (and therefore moderators / admins), private messages, and activity stream are **shared** across all subcommunities.

 Each subcommunity has its own URL path prefix.
 For instance, visiting the “Recent Discussions” page of the English subcommunity for “forum.company.com” would take the user to “forum.company.com/en/discussions”.
 The user would see only discussions that are in the subcategories under the “English” top tier category.

-A common way of combining this feature with the Hub is to create a Node per product, and use Subcommunities for each locale within that product.
+A common way of combining this feature with the **Hub** is to create a **Node** per product, and use Subcommunities for each locale within that product.

 ## Architectural considerations